ben-cook/py-scrabble/README.md

 ```

 ## Tests
-This project features pytests as part of it's test driven development.
+This project features pytests as part of its test driven development.
 The recommended way to run all the tests is to `cd` into the project's root directory and run the tests with
 ```
 pytest --verbose --capture=no
 ```